 Stephanie Stein at HarperTeen has acquired, at auction, Rena Barron's debut, The Last Witchdoctor.
 Set in a West African-inspired fantasy kingdom, the novel follows a girl who is descended from a long line of powerful witchdoctors, yet fails at magic, fails to call upon the ancestors, and can't cast the simplest curse.
 When her mother performs a ritual to conjure a better daughter, one who can wake a great and terrible Demon King, she must find a way to stop them from destroying the world.
 Voyager will publish in the U.K. with Vicky Leech editing.
-Publication is set for fall 2019; Suzie Townsend negotiated the three-book deal for world English rights.
+Publication is set for fall 2019; Suzie Townsend at New Leaf Literary negotiated the three-book deal for world English rights.

 Orlando Dos Reis at Scholastic Press has bought world rights to Tarnished Are the Stars, a debut YA science fiction novel by Rosiee Thor, in which a queer outlaw mechanic must team up with her worst enemies—the son of the man responsible for a sweeping epidemic of deadly heart disorders, and the alluring spy posing as his betrothed—to save her village and the planet.
 Publication is slated for 2019; Saba Sulaiman at Talcott Notch Literary Services brokered the deal.